-Summary: When your MacBook Pro not charging, what should you do?
-This post will offer efficient solutions to help you fix your MacBook Pro that's not charging.
+Summary: This post will offer possible reasons for MacBook Pro not charging and provide efficient solutions to help you fix your MacBook Pro that is not charging.

 You connect the power adapter to your MacBook Pro but do not see the LED indicator light flashing.
-In fact, your MacBook Pro is not charging.
-You worry about this intractable issue because your MacBook won't turn on soon due to running out of power.
+You may wonder why your MacBook Pro is not charging.
+You should get your hands on this intractable issue because soon it will run out of power and then MacBook won't turn on.

 Take a breath!
-Here, we'll analyze this issue and offer you some efficient solutions.
-After that, your MacBook Pro will back to normal for your use.
+Here, we'll analyze this issue and offer you some practical solutions.
+Your MacBook Pro will back to normal for your use.

 Table of Contents: